Juhani

 along with the overall development in the telecommunications technologies

-and the business environments of the company, e.g. changing from
+and the business environments of the company, e.g. including the change of the company from

 a domestic state monopoly organization to a business company in